MirDimEdu/m-manifest/README.md

 3. Start with `python3 main.py` or `nohup python3 main.py > bot.log &` (if needs to start in background with logs to bot.log)

+4. Use `--create-table` start parameter if start service first time or if want to drop tables (excluding m-frontend-python)

 ## Auth micro-service